Penguin Crumbs

 How to configure your first service in systemd

 Systemd has always annoyed a lot of people, but you have to get over it, because nowadays almost all distributions have adopted it.
 So in this post we will see how to configure a simple systemd service, from scratch.
+Everything has been tested with systemd version 254.1 on Arch Linux and version 249.11 on Ubuntu.

 Our example service is a simple bash script that logs the current date and time and a random number to a file in the /tmp directory every 30 seconds.
 Not very useful actually, but good enough for our purposes.